kataw/kataw/src/compiler/printer/README.md

 ## Comments

-The comments are automatically added, but can be turned off by setting `ignoreComments` to `false`, and the algorithm used to insert thems will ensure that all comments are inserted **100%** correctly in the expected places.
+The comments are automatically added, but can be turned off by setting `ignoreComments` to `false`, and the algorithm used to insert them will ensure that all comments are inserted **100%** correctly in the expected places.

-For example Pretter will output this:
+For example Prettier will output this:

 ```ts
 class x {